 If you enjoy cooking, it pays to choose quality knives and learn about their parts and uses.
 Cheap knives can be frustrating to use and may need to be replaced regularly, thereby lessening the savings.
-A good knife may cost a hundred dollars or more but will keep cutting into the next generation if properly cared for (tips below).
+A good knife may cost a hundred dollars or more but will keep cutting into the next generation with proper care.

 Knife Parts and Quality

 Understanding the anatomy of a knife will shed light on its design for a particular function.
 Let’s begin with the chef’s knife: this is the kitchen workhorse that does 90 percent of our mincing, dicing, slicing, trimming, and chopping.
 Because the chef’s knife’s 8”-10” blade comes into repeated, sometimes vigorous contact with the cutting surface, it should be designed to withstand these impacts.

 We’ll start at the bolster, the thickened part of the blade that leads into the handle.
 The bolster is the balance point on most chef’s knives.
 It adds necessary weight to the knife but, more to the point, it serves as a cushion between your fingers and the blade.
 Without a blunted bolster, either your second or third finger—depending on the grip you use—could easily become chafed by rubbing against the rear of the blade.